Chapter 38 On My Own

 Monday, June 29, 1981

-I am so torn.
+I am torn and filled with anxiety!
 I have been thinking a lot about going to school and how that will all work out.
 I don’t have a way of supporting myself while I go to school full-time.
 I talked it over with Mom to see what my options are.
-Mom was more than happy to have me move back in with her and do her chores.
-I knew I could not move back with mom or my mental health would get worse, so I made the heart-wrenching decision to drop school and continue working full-time so that I can keep saving up money to move to Utah and then go on a mission.
+Mom was more than happy to have me move back in with her and do her chores!

 Sunday, August 9, 1981

-When we got out of church today, Mom couldn’t find her car.
-I had walked to church so I didn’t know where she might have parked it.
-I thought, how could a car just disappear?
-Mom must have forgotten where she had parked it.
 Mom kept insisting that she had parked it right in front of the church.
 Mom started to cry.
 Then one of the members said, “Look!
 There is a note under that rock.”
 It was written by Bent Matteson.
-It said he had taken the car.
-If mom wanted it back she would have to give him 1600 kroner.
-It also said that if mom was thinking about makings his life hell, he would know tricks to make her life even worse and not to mess with him.
+It said he had taken her car.
+If Mom wanted it back, she would have to give him 1600 kroner.
+It also said that if mom was thinking about making his life hell, he would know tricks to make her life even worse and not to mess with him.

 Mom stood there crying, and all the members stood looking at Mom in disbelief.
 There were two missionaries here from Copenhagen.
 Since they are assistants to the Mission President, they have a car.
 They offered to take Mom to the police station so that she could report her car stolen.

-Mom had invited the two missionaries visiting from Copenhagen and the four missionaries from here to come over for dinner.
-Grandma and I were also invited to come eat with them.
-While we were eating dinner, Mom was still very upset about her car.
-This time Mom took it out on Grandma.
-It was extremely uncomfortable sitting at the dinner table.
+This time, Mom took it out on Grandma.
+It was uncomfortable sitting at the dinner table.
 What happened to Mom was bad, but taking it out on Grandma was not going to make it any better!
-The Elders tried to make casual conversation at the dinner table, but it was still awkward.
+The Elders tried to make small talk at the dinner table, but we all still felt uncomfortable.

 Friday, August 21, 1981

 I have decided that when I have a family of my own, this is not where I want to raise them.
-I have put an ad in the paper and I am going to sell all my belongings.
-I feel strongly that now is the time to prepare to leave or it will never happen.
+I have put an ad in the paper, and I am going to sell all my belongings.
+I feel strongly that now is the time to prepare to leave, or it will never happen.

 Tuesday, September 1, 1981

-I went over to the house.
-When I got there I went in the back so that the neighbors wouldn’t see me.
-I was scared!
-The house has always seemed haunted to me.
-The back way is not very well lit because of all the trees nearby.
-As I walked through the back door I walked right into a cobweb and got it all over my face, I did all I could not to scream.
+As I walked through the back door, I walked right into a cobweb and got it all over my face.
+I did all I could to not scream.
 It was so creepy!
-As I walked up the stairs they creaked.
+As I walked up the stairs, they creaked.
 My heart was pounding so hard.
 I looked in the living room.
 It was empty.
-I started to look around the house, and it looked like he had cleared out everything.
-I didn’t go upstairs or in the basement because it was creepy enough to walk around on the main level.
-It was clear that Bent was gone so I ran out of the house as fast as I could and locked the door behind me.
+I started looking around the house, and it seemed he had cleared out everything.
+I didn’t go upstairs or into the basement because it was creepy enough just walking around on the main level.
+It was clear that Bent was gone, so I ran out of the house as fast as I could and locked the door behind me.

 Friday, September 4, 1981

 Sander had called Mom to tell her that Bent was not in Canada.
 Mom wants Bent to pay child support, so she wanted to see if she could find him.
-Mom asked me if I would go with her to Bent’s house because she wanted to see if there was any mail or if he had it forwarded.
-When we got inside the house we could see there was lots of mail that had come through the door.
-It was mostly bills.
-Bent had left no forwarding address and it was apparent he had taken off from all his bills.
+Mom asked me to go with her to Bent’s house to see if there was any mail or if he had it forwarded.

 When we got back outside, I noticed that Mom had left the light on.
 We had to go back and turn it off so that no one would know that we had been there.
 Once we got back inside, I saw through the window that three older women were coming towards the house.
 Mom hurried and locked the door, then we stayed out of sight and waited until they left again.